What Are Pulse Surveys?

 How Are Pulse Surveys Delivered?

 Pulse surveys are usually digital communications sent from HR solutions (such as HR Cloud’s Workmates), including mobile apps.
-HR applications with proven capabilities related to polls and surveys are usually a better idea than attempting to send them in email since these solutions offer automated scheduling capabilities, reports, and other analytical tools that help managers and executives interpret employees’ feedback.
+HR applications with proven capabilities related to polls and surveys are usually a better idea than attempting to send them in email, since these pulse survey tools offer automated scheduling capabilities, reports, and other analytical tools that help managers and executives interpret employees’ feedback.

-One other consideration when designing pulse surveys: It may be worth creating surveys that collect anonymous feedback since this can be a good way to get more honest insights from employees.
+One other consideration when designing pulse surveys: It may be worth creating surveys that collect anonymous feedback since this can be a good way to get more honest insights from employees and improve survey response rates.

 Turning Feedback into Action with Pulse Surveys